Director’s liability can be categorized under two broad areas:

 - In addition, the resources of many nonprofit organizations are insufficient to provide directors and officers with the most desirable support.
 As a result, decision-making may be hindered by incomplete information, insufficient time and inability to carefully investigate and document relevant factors.

-In today’s litigious society, nonprofit organizations and their board members commonly face lawsuits for an extended list of alleged wrongdoings: Discrimination (age, race, sex, employment, membership), Harassment, Wrongful termination of employees, Inefficient administration or supervision, Waste of assets, Misleading reports or other misrepresentations, Libel and slander, Failure to deliver services, Acts beyond the granted authority.
+In today’s litigious society, nonprofit organizations and their board members commonly face lawsuits for an extended list of alleged wrongdoings: Discrimination (age, race, sex, employment, membership), Harassment, Wrongful termination of employees, Inefficient administration or supervision, Waste of Assets refer to “all the available properties of every kind or possession of an insurance company that might be used More, Misleading reports or other misrepresentations, Libel and slander, Failure to deliver services, Acts beyond the granted authority.

 D&O liability insurance has become a much more common item on the nonprofit agenda for the simple reason that more nonprofits are getting sued.